Learn how to make guacamole. Why not make your own? It’s easy and so fresh-tasting, and you can make this recipe just how you like it best.

 Try this guacamole recipe as it’s written and see if you don’t agree.
 This classic guac just rocks!
 I had to test it several times to make sure it’s exactly right for y’all.
 The sacrifices I have to make (kidding!).

-My mom and sister were willing testers, I do have to say.
-Especially since the taste test included blood orange martinis!
+My mom and sister were willing testers, I do have to say, especially since the taste test included blood orange martinis!
+We were also testing yummy jalapeño popper dip so we were pretty happy campers.

-As always, you’ll find the complete printable recipe at the end of this post.
+As always, you’ll find the printable recipe card near the end of this post with complete instructions, measurements, and nutrition information.

 Here’s a step-by-step review of the recipe with a few extra tips: